abssharma/nomad/README.md

 ## Overview

-**NOMAD** is a powerful humanitarian platform designed to assist in identifying, understanding, and supporting homeless individuals using modern technology.
+**NOMAD** is a powerful humanitarian platform designed to assist in identifying, understanding, and supporting homeless individuals, using modern technology.

 It combines:

 - **AI-driven audio transcription**
 - **NLP-based data extraction**

-NOMAD serves as a critical tool for social responders—police, NGOs, public health teams, and social activists.

 > It’s a step toward dignity, awareness, and action.